hardin47/website/Math58/Notes/04-InfNum.md

 ##  R code for inference on 1 or 2 means.

-Above, R is used primarily as a calculator and a way to find the appropriate values from the t-distribution (using `mosaic::xpt` and `mosaic::xqt`  $\rightarrow$ note that along with the first argument (either a probability or a place on the x-axis) it is important to add the degrees of freedom `df` and possibly the argument `ncp=0` which centers the graph at zero).
+Above, R is used primarily as a calculator and a way to find the appropriate values from the t-distribution (using `mosaic::xpt` and `mosaic::xqt`  $\rightarrow$ note that along with the first argument (either a probability or a place on the x-axis) it is important to add the degrees of freedom `df`).

 Consider the teacher salary data available in the OpenIntro textbook.